-On April 16th, the new president of United Europe, Günther H. Oettinger, introduced himself to the members of our Young Professionals Advisor Group in an online meeting and discussed numerous topics with them.
+On April 16th, the new president of United Europe, Günther H. Oettinger, introduced himself to the members of our Young Professional Advisor Group in an online meeting and discussed numerous topics with them.
 He presented his vision of United Europe and invited them to explain their views and take a stand.

 After a short welcome and introduction by Sabine Sasse, Managing Director of United Europe, Dyria Alloussi introduced the advisory group.
 The discussion was moderated by advisors Anna Penninger and Anna Romandash.